THOMASELOVE/431-classes-2024/projectB/schedule.md

 ## Wednesday 2024-12-11

-- In early December, the Zoom link for Wednesday presentations will be emailed to people speaking that day.
+- On 2024-12-02 (Monday), Dr. Love emailed the Zoom link for Wednesday presentations to the CWRU email for all people speaking on Wednesday.
+The subject line was **Zoom information for 431 Project B presentations on Wednesday 2024-12-11**.
+Please email him if you have any questions.
-- Please join the Zoom link by the Join Zoom at time listed below.
+- Please join the Zoom link by the **Join Zoom at** time listed below.
 If I'm not ready for you, you will be placed in a waiting room.
+- Please DO NOT join the Zoom link more than a few minutes before the time listed below.
+In particular, don't join in advance just to "try it out".
+Thank you.
+- All Zoom sessions for these presentations will be recorded (for Dr. Love's benefit) and Dr. Love will keep track of the time, so you don't have to.

 Group | Investigator(s) | Date | Join Zoom at | Data Source |
 :-----: | :---------------------------: | :----------------------------: | :--------------: | :----------------------------------------------------------------